matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 _paq.push(['trackPageView']);
 ```

-This default tracking code also works if you are tracking one specific subdomain.
+If you are tracking one specific subdomain, this default tracking code also works.

 ### Tracking one domain and its subdomains in the same website